thomastiamlee/elixir-demo/README.md

 # Features
 1. Page for list of activities
-2. Page for posting a new activities
+2. Page for posting a new activity
 3. Can save activities to database
 4. Can load activities from the database
 5. Can render data from controller to view